kmorris3/rodin_scxml_plugin/manuscripts/FTSCS2018/dataset/README.md

 *Title:* Refinement of Statecharts with Run-to-Completion Semantics *Event:* FTSCS 2018 - The 6th International Workshop on Formal Techniques for Safety-Critical Systems *Location:* Gold Coast, Australia
+*Event Date:* 16th November 2018

 This dataset contains:
 ======================
-- *ac.soton.prototypes.updateSite.zip* An Eclipse update site for (prototype) Rodin plug-ins
+- *ac.soton.prototypes.updateSite.zip* An archived Eclipse update site containing (prototype) Rodin plug-ins

-- *SecBot_generated.zip* The archive of the development of the SecBot Case study using the prototype plug-ins.
+- *SecBot_generated.zip* The archive of the development of the SecBot Case study (models) using the prototype plug-ins.

 **Date of data collection:** May--September 2018